 The Marmellata block is located in the Northeastern corner of the winery parcel, adjacent to Dos Oakies.
 The vines were originally sourced from Biondi Santi vineyard in Tuscany’s Montalcino region, and were brought into this country in 1987 by Robert Pepi.
 Jim was college friends with Robert’s son and was able to arrange a trade.
 Marmellata means “jam” in Italian -- a perfect description for the grapes from this block.
 The fruit is distinctively jammy, with firm tannins and a hint of chocolate, earth, and spice.

 The Noce Knoll block consists of nine acres of Sangiovese planted in 1999 on the old walnut orchard section of the winery parcel.
 Besides more plantings from our original sources, this block contains vines originally sourced from Altesino vineyard in Italy's Montalcino region plus a true clone of Sangiovese, R19.
 Of particular interest to us is the Altesino section which produces grapes with distinctive, concentrated Sangiovese flavors, great structure, and firm acids.
-It is these vines which will form the basis of our yet-to-be-released ultra-premium Sangiovese.
+It is these vines which will form the basis of our ultra-premium AX-1 Sangiovese.

 In addition to the estate vineyard, Vino Noceto sources Sangiovese grapes from neighboring Reward Ranch.
 We are always on the lookout for outstanding vineyards which may enhance our Sangiovese wines, and over the past years have experimented with grapes from neighboring Amador County vineyards to other California locations as Paso Robles, Mendocino, Penn Valley, and Hollister.